Where Can Americans Travel Internationally Right Now?

 After opening first to Canadians and Europeans, Aruba is now open to Americans.
 That said, travelers need to either upload proof of a negative PCR test within 72 hours prior to departure as part of a required online Embarkation/Disembarkation form or take a PCR test at your own expensive upon arrival at the airport, depending on what state you’re coming from.
 All visitors must purchase “Aruba Visitors Insurance” as part of your trip, though some hotels are covering this cost in their rates.

-Reversing a July 17 decision that barred Americans from the islands, the Bahamas are now welcoming U.S. citizens.
-All travelers must complete an electronic Bahamas Health Visa application online before the flight and upload negative COVID-19 PCR test results taken within 10 days of arrival.
-Upon arrival, there is a mandatory 14-day quarantine at your own expense in a government facility with a COVID-19 test at the end of that period (also at your expense).
+The Bahamas are now welcoming U.S. citizens.
+All travelers must complete an electronic Bahamas Health Visa application online before the flight and upload negative COVID-19 PCR test results taken within 5 days of arrival.
+Americans must also purchase a health insurance plan, at the cost of $40-$60 depending on the length of the stay.